pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 Performs Drift Detection based on the livestate of all platform providers deployed by the app.

+### [option] Improve kubeconfig setup on piped

+Currently, we need to prepare the kubeconfig file manually.
+But it would be nice to prepare it automatically.

+It might realize it by using cloud vender feature, for example using Workload Identity on GKE, or IRSA on EKS.
+It means piped get kubeconfig when it starts by using them.

 # Alternatives

 ## Idea: Execute Stages in parallel within a pipeline